 What Is the Master Gardener Volunteer Program?

-The Master Gardener Volunteer (MGV) Program provides intensive training in horticulture to interested individuals who then volunteer their time assisting with educational programs and outreach for Ohio residents through their local OSU Extension county office.
+The Master Gardener Volunteer (MGV) Program provides intensive training in horticulture to interested individuals who then volunteer their time assisting with educational programs and outreach for the local community through their local OSU Extension Greene County Office.
 You may have even seen our flyer around the community—check it out here.
 Feel free to print and share it with friends!

 For more general information about the statewide MGV program, click here.